Emily Blum, M.D.

 Dr. Blum continued her training as the A. Barry Belman Pediatric Urology Fellow at Children’s National Medical Center in Washington, D.C.
 During the research year of the 2-year fellowship program, she was also awarded the Joseph E Robert (JER), Jr. Fellowship for Pediatric Surgical Innovations.
 Dr. Blum’s research projects focused on utilizing artificial intelligence to assist in analyzing radiographic studies.
 She won top honors at the JER Academic Symposium both years.

 She continues to pursue her interest in medical device innovations, particularly in bridging the gap between research and commercialization to improve patient care.
 Dr. Blum is a member of the research faculty at Georgia Tech and serves as a Medical Affairs Liaison for the Global Center for Medical Innovations.
+She is board-certified by The American Board of Urology, currently making her the only woman practicing in the state of Georgia who is board-certified in pediatric urology.

 In addition to general pediatric urology, Dr. Blum’s special surgical interests are in hypospadias and congenital hydronephrosis.